Sebzdead/WormsPy/ReadMe.md

 If you would like to train and use your own DLC model, place your model in the `DLC_models` folder and replace the `skeleton` folder in the `DLCLive` function of the `video_feed` method.

 For more detailed programmatical information about WormSpy, refer to the inline comments found in `app.py`.

+## License

+WormSpy was developed by Sebastian Wittekindt and Lennard Wittekindt at the [INSERT DEPARTMENT] of McGill University.
+Funded by [INSERT FUNDING]

+Provided as open source software under the MIT license, view the [license](LICENSE.TXT) for details.